rieck/siggi/README.md

         [C]:  1

-## Limitations
+### Limitations

-Siggie does not support extracting arbitrary subgraphs, as well as solving the subgraph isomorphism problem.
-It is a simple tool for a simple task.
-Following is a list of supported modes.
+Siggie does not support extracting arbitrary subgraphs.
+This also implies that the tool cannot help in solving subgraph isomorphism problems.
+Please relax, it is a simple tool for a simple task.

 ## Running Siggie